-Do you want to write about health, but not sure where to start?
-Or are you unsure of what it takes to be a health writer?
+Do you want to write about medical health, but not sure where to start?
+Or are you unsure of what it takes to be a medical writer?

-You can think of the health niche as a giant beehive constructed from many honeycomb cells.
+You can think of the medical niche as a giant beehive constructed from many honeycomb cells.

-You can think of the health niche as a giant beehive constructed from many honeycomb cells.
+You can think of the medical writing niche as a giant beehive constructed from many honeycomb cells.
 It’s a big niche with many sub-niches within it.

 You can write about many topics: from diet to depression, from healthy feet to healthy mind, from canker sores to cancer.